SCP Monthly Update–October 2018

-SCP has posted the distribution statistics report for the month of September [xlsx].
+SCP has posted the distribution statistics report for the month of September.
 This monthly report shows net increase or decrease of titles from CDL licensed and selected open access collections.
-Here are the highlights of our major record distributions.
-Our major serial record distributions were: Agricultural & environmental science database online journals (275 titles), EBSCO journals (25 titles), and Open Access journals (226 titles, includes DOAJ, 163 titles).
+For serials distributions, SCP continued to focus on the major additions, withdrawals, and embargo changes for journal titles in all the EBSCOhost databases.
+The changes for August were 138 new titles added (Academic search complete 133 titles).
+Other highlights were: JSTOR online journals (51 titles) and Open Access Journals (57 titles, includes DOAJ, 12 titles).

 Useful links: SCP Cataloging Priorities | SCP Updates & Statistics | CDL E-Resources Tracking |